mobb-dev/codeql-sarif-downloader/README.md

 This tool helps you download and combine CodeQL SARIF reports from GitHub for a given repository, branch/PR, and commit.
 It is useful for extracting multi-language CodeQL scan results and producing a single SARIF file for further processing or integration.

 ## Prerequisites
-- Python 3.7+ (only needed for option 2 - which is running the script locally)
+- Python 3.7+ (only needed for option 3 - running the script locally)
 - A GitHub Personal Access Token (PAT) with the following scopes:
   - `repo` (for private repositories)
   - `security_events`